UInt2048/Spice/README.md

 You can also replace wifiFirmwareLoaderLegacy, but this one has keepalive set so you might softbrick.
 The big advantage you get tho is speed because it starts really early.
 After you chose your daemon you need to update jailbreak.m to unload the right one (currently unloads prdaily) and recompile stage 4/replace it on disk again.
 As a last step please run sync a few times to make sure that everything got written to disk and then fingers crossed it works and you don't softbrick.
-If you restart and it keeps kernel panicing boot into recovery and set the boot-args to "this boy needs some milk" using irecovery and then reboot this will disable stage 2/the kernel exploit.
+If you restart and it keeps kernel panicing boot into recovery and set the boot-args to "`__developer_mode_enabled`" using irecovery and then reboot this will disable stage 2/the kernel exploit.
 If you still can't boot after that you basically softbricked sry.

 ## References